What can we do?

 BBC and ITV are both revising their schedules to bring us a range of suitable programmes, from up to date information to the return of old favourites.

-And now it’s ‘back to school’ with a difference as the BBC launches a new range of daily educational programmes to help with home-learning, aimed at children in years 1-10, and new online lessons for each age-group every day.
+And there’s help with home-schooling as the BBC has daily educational programmes, aimed at children in years 1-10, and new online lessons for each age-group every day.
 Find out more here: BBC Bitesize.

 Get moving – even indoors

 Even when we’re at home and looking after a loved one, we need to keep moving and TV and technology can help.
 There are a huge range of fitness and exercise suggestions online, so find one that suits you.
 You can see some great suggestions on the Active Surrey website, and here are a few to try:

 - the NHS’s Live Well 10-minute workouts